horejsek/python-webdriverwrapper/README.markdown

 f.data
 ```

 This method support downloading from link (use attribute href) or from button in form (use action or current URL).
-If form has method POST, POST is used and for now is sending only button name and value, nothing more.
-If method is GET, it uses only URL without params.
+It looks for attribute method of form, so is used correctly GET or POST.
+Method collect all data from form and pass it to URL (in case of method GET) or to data request (in case of method POST).

 ### Forms